 Examples of past robot autonomy projects carried out by previous teams of MRSD students can be found here.

-Students will be encouraged (but are not required) to carry out a 3-month optional summer internship in their summer semester.
-The intent will be to allow them to put into practice what they have learned, and report back on the combination of technical and business / management / finance aspects of their internship, in the following Fall semester.
+Students will be encouraged (but are not required) to carry out a 3-month optional summer internship during the summer between the 2nd and 3rd semester.
+The intent is to allow students to put into practice what they have learned, and report back on the combination of technical and business / management / finance aspects of their internship.
 The internship may be carried out at a partnering industrial company (or government / for-profit R&D facility).
 Earlier in the 1st Fall semester, participating companies / laboratories will provide brief overviews of their companies and products / activities, to allow students to form an impression of their choice internship companies.
 The MRSD will match students to companies using a simple ‘pairing’ process, which will include students being asked to list their 1st-thru-10th choice with companies professing preferences in terms of specialties/backgrounds for interns, which the MRSD Program Office will use to carry out a marriage/matching process, which will include résumé-book publishing, company-instigated/-led interviews, etc. Once student and company are ‘matched’, the student and company are left to negotiate the terms of the internship as a separate and standalone employment agreement subject to the company's terms.

 The MRSD Program Director and each of the companies will work out, and agree on, a potential list of topics/areas or even specific projects, that the interns would be matched to as part of the internship period in their degree program.
 This will be a critical step to ensure that the internship is of the appropriate level, scope and training-level for the student, as well as of utility, value and potential for the industrial employer.
 Individual companies will be encouraged further to develop clear internship project goals with the MRSD Program Director, which students will be expected to work on during their internship.
 Internships in foreign robotics / automation companies are possible, yet need to be approved by the MRSD Program Director up-front.
 Foreign students wishing to intern at a company in the U.S., will have to apply for, and be granted, their Curricular Practical Training (CPT; different and separate to the OPT) authorization, prior to beginning their internship in the U.S. (precludes ITAR-limitations).